 - Fill out the date of when you moved to your current state.

 - If the rest of your information is accurate, select the blue Continue button in the lower-right corner of the screen.

-After you finish your federal return, you'll automatically move to State Taxes, where you'll see your part-year states listed.
-We suggest you prepare the return for your former state, followed by the return for the state you currently live in.
+After you finish your federal return, you'll automatically move to the State section, where you'll see your part-year states listed.
+We suggest you prepare the return for your former state first, followed by the return for the state you currently live in.

-Important: If you also see a nonresident state return on the State Taxes tab, complete that return before you work on your part-year return(s) to ensure your tax credits are calculated correctly.
+Important: If you also see a nonresident state return in the State section, complete that return before you work on your part-year return(s) to ensure your tax credits are calculated correctly.